jebin2/JellyJump/project_implementation_guides_for_llm/player/phase34-download-video-audio.md

 **Requirements**:
 - Checkbox for each track: "Add to playlist"
 - Unchecked by default
+- **CRITICAL**: This checkbox ONLY controls the extracted track (NEW item)
+- **CRITICAL**: The original source video ALWAYS remains in the playlist (never removed or affected)
 - If checked:
-  - After extraction, create new playlist item
+  - After extraction, create new playlist item for the extracted track
   - Video tracks: Add as video-only playlist item
   - Audio tracks: Add as audio-only playlist item with special styling
     - Music icon or waveform icon